Pemberton's deer mouse

-Pemberton's deer mouse (Peromyscus pembertoni) lived on San Pedro Nolasco Island (27.96749°N 111.37845°W) in the Gulf of California.
+Pemberton's deer mouse or Pemberton's deermouse (Peromyscus pembertoni) is an extinct rodent in the family Cricetidae.
+It was a species of the genus Peromyscus, a closely related group of New World mice often called "deermice".
+It was endemic to San Pedro Nolasco Island (27.96749°N 111.37845°W) in the Gulf of California.
 The last 12 specimens were collected on 26 December 1931.

 Etymology

 The generic name comes from the Ancient Greek pero = "boots", mys meaning "mouse", hence the "mouse with boots", referring to the white feet.

 Description

 P. pembertoni is a medium-sized deer mouse.
 No significant sexual dimorphism is evident.
 The tail is usually longer than the head, and the body is bicolored.
 It is well-haired, and tufted at the end.
 The hind feet are small and similar in length to the ear, but sometimes longer.
 The skull is medium-sized, and auditory bullae are not greatly inflated.
 The upper parts of the pelage are medium brown; the sides are lighter brown with a broad orange lateral line extending from the cheek to the hindquarters; the under parts are whitish, the ankles dusky gray, and the feet whitish below ankle.